 12. To complete the seam, iron the seam allowance open at the base of the invisible zipper.
 Apply the necessary finish to the seam’s top edges and insert a hook and eye if needed.

-Sewing An Invisible Zipper Using A Regular Zipper Foot
+How To Sew An Invisible Zipper Application Using A Regular Zipper Foot

 1. Align and pin one portion of the open zipper to its corresponding seam edge by following Steps 1-3 described above.

 When inserting the zipper with a regular zipper foot, it is extremely helpful to hand baste the zipper tape to the seam allowance layer- doing this will significantly facilitate the stitching process.
 Remember, a regular zipper foot does not provide as much stability as an invisible presser foot does.
 For that reason, hand basting will allow for more security, and prevent the layers from slipping away from each other as you machine stitch.

 2. Starting from the top, place the needle to the right of the zipper presser foot and shifting the coils away from the tape (with your fingers), insert the needle into the fold of the invisible zipper coils as shown.